ViswaMithra16/movie_theater_seating_challenge/README.md

 ## Summary:
 This algorithm arranges the seats for the customer considering the customer satisfaction and maximum theater utilization by allocating majority seats of reservation together.

+### Approach

+1. The seating arrangement can be done using Greedy Approach, as we first try to reserve the entire reservation in single row and then allocates the best seats in different rows.

 ## Input:

 Input file contains input for each Reservation request with Id and number of seats.The order of the lines in the file reflects the order in which the reservation requests were received.Each line in the file will be comprised of a reservation identifier, followed by a space, and then the number of seats requested.
 The reservation identifier will have the format: R####.